andrej-moor/sTudoo/docs/technical-docs/app-structure.md

 ![Use Case Diagram of sTudoo](/diagrams/Studoo_Features.png)

-To use the full functionality it is is necessary for a user to register an login.
-After the registration an the login the user is able to add, edit, delete and view his classes, projects and todos.
+To use the full functionality it is necessary for a user to register an login.
+After the registration an the login the user is able to:
+-  add,
+-  edit,
+-  delete,
+-  mark as completed and
+-  view

+the **classes, projects and todos**.

 To stay focused the user can choose between different views: